ThomasLaPiana/gameslog-rs/README.md

 * `cargo fmt` - Runs unit and integration tests.
 This also compiles the crate.
 * `cargo run` - Runs the application (the CLI in this case)

-Additionally there is a helpful utility called `cargo-watch` that will automatically run a certain command when file changes are detected.
-It can be installed and invoked like so:
+Additionally there is a helpful utility called `cargo-watch` that will automatically run a certain command when file changes are detected:

-* `cargo install cargo-watch`
 * `cargo watch -x <build|check|run|test>`

-### Database Migrations

-1. `sqlx migrate run --source src/migrations/`

 ## TODOs

 This is a list of additional planned features/changes

-## Iterative Updates
+### Iterative Updates

 * Refactor the CLI to support plain JSON
 * Add prettier output to the CLI for JSON responses using `cursive`

-## Wholly New Features
+### Wholly New Features

-* Add users and authentication
 * Add a frontend/UI
+* Add users and authentication?